 Safety is straightforward from Lemma 3.
 Liveness follows from the lemmas below.

 Proof sketch: If any honest party gets Fast-Cert(k, x), it forwards the certificate.
-Otherwise, all honest parties eventually vote for $\bot$ by the fifth Upon rule, so all honest parties eventually get a Fast-Cert(k, $\bot$).
+Otherwise, all honest parties eventually vote for ⊥ by Upon 5 of the protocol, so all honest parties eventually get a Fast-Cert(k, ⊥).
 Moreover, each party either gets a Slow-Cert(k, x) forwarded to it, or by definition, hold a Slow-Cert(k, ⊥).

 Lemma 5: If view $k$ starts after GST, and the leader of view $k$ is honest, then all honest parties commit in view $\leq k$.